 Kate Rivera is an undergraduate senior in mechanical engineering at the University of California–Davis and will be starting her doctoral studies in the fall.
 Her proposed research looks at integrating thermochemical energy storage, a type of chemical storage that is charged by and discharges heat into multifamily residential HVAC applications.

 James Zhang is currently completing a master’s degree in mechanical engineering at the Massachusetts Institute of Technology and will be starting his PhD work in the fall.
 James’ research focuses on developing supermoisture-adsorbent gels using combinations of hygroscopic and thermally active polymers for dehumidification processes.

-The IBUILD Fellowship team also selected five applicants for honorable mention who distinguished themselves during the application and interview process.
+The IBUILD Fellowship team also selected six applicants for honorable mention who distinguished themselves during the application and interview process.
 Although they will not receive direct financial support, they will be able to take advantage of mentoring, networking, and internship opportunities.

 Cory Dinkle is an undergraduate senior in mechanical engineering at Oregon State University and will be starting his PhD work in the fall.
 His research looks at integrating thermochemical energy storage into domestic water-heating systems.